JaimeStill/offline-platform/docs/updates/02-platform.md

 ### Client

-1. Delete the `node_cache` and `node_modules` directories, if they exist.
+1. Delete the `node_cache` and `node_modules` directories, as well as the `package-lock.json` file, if they exist.
-2. If any additional npm libraries are required, add them to `update-dep.cmd`.
+2. If any additional npm libraries are required, add them to `install-deps.cmd` and manually install them.
     * Annotate in changelog if modified.
-3. Execute the `update-deps.cmd` script.
+3. Run `ncu -u` then `npm i`.
+    * Run `npm i --force` if there are any peer dependency conflicts.
 4. Update the `package.json` dependencies in `/client/core/` to reflect the versions updated in the root `package.json`.
 5. Delete the `node_modules` directory and disable the internet connection on your computer.
 6. Execute the `Remove-BuildArtifacts` PowerShell function.